A scalable system to measure contrail formation on a per-flight basis: Results and Discussion

-Figure \ref{hour} shows the match rate (the fraction of flight segments the ADM system matches to a contrail) as a function of local time of day and time of year.
+Figure \ref{hour} shows the match rate (the fraction of flight segments the ADM system matches to a contrail) as a function of local time of day and season.
 The results seem to show a diurnal cycle with a higher fraction of flight segments being matched to contrails in the night and morning, and a lower fraction in the afternoon.
 This is consistent with previous works \cite{minnis1997, palikonda2005, minnis2013b, meijer2022contrail} which also found fewer contrails in the afternoon.
-We see a large amount of variation from month to month.
-This is likely because we are only looking at 2-3 days for each month, so the number of different weather systems we sample is not very large.
-Previous work~\cite{duda2004, palikonda2005, minnis2013a, meijer2022contrail} has suggested that fewer contrails form in the summer months, which appears to be supported by our data.
+Previous work~\cite{duda2004, palikonda2005, minnis2013a, meijer2022contrail} has suggested that fewer contrails form in the summer months, which has important practical implications for contrail mitigation, and appears to be supported by our data.
 To avoid creating correlations between time of day and time of year, the results in Fig.~\ref{hour} use 28 24-hour chunks (rather than 6 hour chunks).

 In Fig.~\ref{flight_density} we study the dependence of our results on flight density.
 We divide our region into ($1^\circ$ latitude) $\times~(1^\circ$ longitude) $\times~(1$ hour) boxes, and compute the number of flights, contrails, and matches in each box.
 We then add together all the bins with similar numbers of flight segments, and compute the overall number of contrails detected and match rate.
 The result is a breakdown of our dataset by flight density.

-One might expect that the number of contrails detected would grow linearly with the number of flights, but instead in the left panel of Fig.~\ref{flight_density} we see that the growth seems to slow down at around $5$ flight segments per bin.
-Similarly one might expect the match rate to be constant with flight density but it seems to drop by $20\%$ at high flight densities.
-In summary we detect fewer contrails than expected at high flight density, and consequently fewer of the flights at high flight density end up matching contrails.
+We find sublinear growth in the number of contrails with increased flight density (and a correspondingly lower match rate) consistent with previous findings \cite{bickel2020estimating,minnis2013b, duda2023}.
 One explanation for this is that contrails are harder to detect when there are many of them overlapping, as suggested by Minnis et al.\cite{minnis2013b}.
-There may also be a physical explanation, for example in areas of high flight density there may not be enough excess water vapor available for all flights to make contrails.\cite{Schumann2015dehydration}
+Another possibility is that in areas of high flight density there may not be enough excess water vapor available for all flights to make contrails \cite{Schumann2015dehydration}.